arduino/docs-content/content/hardware/04.pro/shields/portenta-mid-carrier-proto-shield/features.md

 <FeatureDescription>

 The **Portenta Mid Carrier Proto Shield** is a flexible platform for prototyping and integration within the Arduino ecosystem.
-It has **Portenta Mid Carrier Interface via dual 44-pin header** for compatibility with Portenta Mid Carrier and core Portenta family boards, **two ESLOV connectors** and **a QWIIC connector** for I²C communication.
+It has **Portenta Mid Carrier Interface via dual 44-pin header** for compatibility with Portenta Mid Carrier and core Portenta family boards, **two ESLOV connectors** and **a QWIIC connector**.

 It features **Arduino UNO shield headers**, offering ADC, GPIO, SPI, and I²C interfaces and provides compatibility with the UNO Shield family.
 Dedicated **mechanical interfaces for Nicla sensorized nodes and Modulino®** allow scalable sensing and data acquisition for diverse applications.
 Designed for standalone and integrated systems, the shield supports rapid prototyping and scalability for IoT, automation and environmental monitoring projects.